Reader in International Security

 My research cuts across the fields of critical citizenship, migration, border and security studies, and coalesces around my interest in the emergence, development and contestation of various rationalities or techniques of governing mobility.
 Specifically, I consider the political implications of different practices of governing mobility, as well as the transformative potential of diverse struggles through which such practices are contested, resisted and/or subverted.

 I am currently working on a monograph with Cambridge University Press drawing on research from my Leverhulme Fellowship, entitled Human Dignity and Biophysical Violence: Migrant Deaths across the Mediterranean Sea.
-I am PI of the ESRC urgent research grant, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences.
+I was Principal Investigator on the ESRC urgent research grant, Crossing the Mediterranean Sea by Boat: Mapping and Documenting Migratory Journeys and Experiences from 2015-2019, and I am currently Co-Investigator with Professor Suzan Ilcan (Co-Investigator) and Dr Yasmine Shamma (Principal Investigator) on the British Academy project, Lost and Found?
+A Digital Archive of Testimonies of Migration, Displacement and Resettlement.

 My interest in the emergence, development and contestation of various rationalities or techniques of governing mobility is reflective of a broad range of research activities and interests.
 I am currently developing these along three main lines: